-1. Absences at St. Elizabeth Ann Seton School are tracked daily.
-Any student who, in the morning, arrives after the conclusion of the first Block of the day will ordinarily be charged with a half day absence regardless of the circumstances.

-2. Any student who accumulates ten (10) absences from a year-long course or five (5) absences from a semester course may be denied credit for that class.
+- 1. Absences at St. Elizabeth Ann Seton School are tracked daily.
+Any student who, in the morning, arrives after the conclusion of the Second Block of the day will ordinarily be charged with a half day absence regardless of the circumstances. - 2.
+Any student who accumulates ten (10) absences from a year-long course or five (5) absences from a semester course may be denied credit for that class.
 If a student is in danger of losing credit due to absences, parents MUST meet with the principal.
 After ten (10) absences, students are required to have a doctor's note for each subsequent absence.
 Absences for CHRONIC or EXTENDED illnesses or extreme hardships may be approved by the Principal only when verified by a physician's statement.

-3. Juniors and seniors will be permitted to miss two extra days for college visits, provided that they get approval from the respective guidance counselor in advance of the anticipated visit.
-Upon return to school, the student must submit documentation to the guidance office verifying the student's visit to the college.

-4. Students may not participate in an extra-curricular activity, such as athletic practices and games or matches, drama practices, and evening school activities such as dances, drama performances, and athletic contests, unless they are in school for at least three academic Blocks on that given day.
+(Please see addendum with formal letters to be sent home and kept on file once 10 days has been reached.) - 3.
+Juniors and seniors will be permitted to miss two extra days for college visits, provided that they get approval from the respective guidance counselor in advance of the anticipated visit.
+Upon return to school, the student must submit documentation to the guidance office verifying the student's visit to the college. - 4.
+Students may not participate in an extra-curricular activity, such as athletic practices and games or matches, drama practices, and evening school activities such as dances, drama performances, and athletic contests, unless they are in school for at least three academic Blocks on that given day.